Troubleshooting

 Check configuration file validity

-When to use this: Whenever changes are made to speech-platform-values.yaml, or if a Helm update job fails due to YAML syntax issues.
+Whenever changes are made to speech-platform-values.yaml, or if a Helm update

 Why this matters: Helm requires a valid YAML configuration file to parse and apply configuration.
 A missing colon, incorrect indentation, or misplaced value can break the deployment.

-1. How to validate the config:
+Step 1.
+Validate the config:

 yq .spec.valuesContent /data/speech-platform/speech-platform-values.yaml | yq .